ibm-cloud-docs/bare-metal/faq.md

 Like software updates, it is important to keep firmware updated to ensure optimal device compatibility and stability.
 If a {{site.data.keyword.baremetal_short}} firmware is out of date, a firmware update may be initiated during the [OS Reload](../infrastructure/software/vsi_reload_os.html) process within the [Customer Portal](https://control.softlayer.com).

 You can also update the firmware by selecting the bare metal server from the device list and selecting **Update Firmware** from the action menu drop down.

+## What happens to drives in bare metal servers when a customer is finished with them?

+Upon cancellation, a server is automatically moved to a reclaim VLAN for a set hold time.
+Once complete, the reclaim processes start and the drive(s) are wiped using DOD 5220.22-M algorithms.
+The reclaim is tracked using the serial number on the drive.
+After completion the server is moved into provisioning for reassignment.
+A drive malfunction prompts manual intervention and the drives are then set to end of life.

+The end of life process is initiated when there is a malfunction or if the age or size is beyond support.
+Once any of these occurs, the drives are wiped as described earlier.
+Upon completion of the wiping process, the drive is physically destroyed by breaking, crushing or shredding the device.
+The physical destruction process is tracked using the serial number on the drive.